Last Updated on May 8, 2021 by queenie mak

 Where to eat Pepper Bun

-You can find one of the best pepper buns in Taipei called Pepper Bun (福州世祖胡椒餅).
-They make the pepper bun fresh and on the spot.
+- Taiwanese Pepper Bun (福州世祖胡椒餅) in Taipei – They make the pepper bun fresh and on the spot.
 Sometimes there is a long queue.

 Taiwan has a strong tea culture.
 Tea is definitely more popular than coffee.
 But no matter where you are in Taiwan, you can always find milk tea at restaurants, convenience stores like 7-11, and stores that only sell milk tea.